 - if it gets heated, agree to take some time and come back to the discussion later.

 Look after yourself

 It’s always a good idea to look after our mental health and wellbeing.
 Looking after our mind and bodies helps us feel balanced and better able to cope with any stress.
 You can:

 - connect with people

 - cut back on alcohol and other drugs

 No matter where you are on your relationship journey, remember that support is always available.
 Reach out to a trusted friend, family member, teacher or Elder to share what you are going through.
 Or you can get in touch with your local headspace centre.
 There are also online or phone-based services like eheadspace or Kids Helpline – you can access them anonymously and without cost.

-headspace Group Chats hosts many discussions for young people with a range of topics including conflict resolution and communication and assertiveness.
-You can register to join or view the transcripts
+- headspace Group Chats hosts discussions for young people about a range of topics including conflict resolution, communication and assertiveness.
+You can register to join an upcoming group chat or view the transcripts of past chats here

 The headspace Content Reference Group oversee and approve clinical resources made available on this website.